wupg98/mlestalk-webworker/README.md

 # MlesTalk WebWorker

 MlesTalk WebWorker is an open source Mles (Modern Lightweight channEl Service) WebSocket client layer protocol implementation written in JavaScript.
 MlesTalk WebWorker can be used independently by any application over its messaging application interface.
-It is used as part of [MlesTalk](http://mles.io/app) Android application.
+It is used as part of [MlesTalk](https://mles.io/app.html) Android application.

+Messages over MlesTalk WebWorker are sent on TLS [1] protected connection by default which should be secure.

-Messages over MlesTalk WebWorker are not secured in any safe way.
-You should not count on MlesTalk WebWorker if you want to have secure communications.
+In addition to TLS, the message data itself is not secured in any safe way.
+You should not count on MlesTalk WebWorker if you want to have completely secure communications.

-However, messages are not plain text either as they are obfuscated end-to-end using symmetrical Blowfish (56-bit key) [1] with CTS [2] + AONT [3] and Blake2 [4] HMAC.
+However, messages are not plain text either as they are obfuscated end-to-end using symmetrical Blowfish (56-bit key) [2] with CTS [3] + AONT [4] and Blake2 [5] HMAC.

-Please see http://mles.io for details about Mles protocol.
+Please see https://mles.io for details about Mles protocol.

 ## MlesTalk WebWorker Messaging API